About Us

 Although primarily a motorcycle service, North West Blood Bikes Lancs & Lakes recruit volunteer car owner/drivers to help out with Regular Runs, in our West Lancashire area only.
 Here they will transport urgent items between the hospitals.
 (Ormskirk to Southport at 22:00 and Southport to Whiston at 22:30.)

-Volunteers are only obliged to do two shifts each month. for most of the time these regular runs are carried out by motorcycle volunteers, but there is a need for drivers with cars.
+Volunteers are requested to do two shifts each month.
+For most of the time these regular runs are carried out by motorcycle volunteers, but there is a need for drivers with cars.
 This then frees the motorcycles to handle the short-notice and unexpected calls.
 If you feel you can help out, please complete our driver form from the link below.
 You must have a full car driving licence with no more than 6 penalty points and the car must be fully insured for carrying items for NWBB Lancs & Lakes and the NHS.
 Your car must conform to all legalities and be roadworthy.

 Controllers